Tuesday February 7

 The Editor’s Blog—Purpose

-on May 22nd, 2010 by Fiction Editor Beth Hill and last modified on December 7, 2011
+May 22, 2010 by Fiction Editor Beth Hill

 Though I love talking about writing, I never imagined I’d begin a blog about writing and editing.
 Yet, what better way to get information into writers’ hands?
 Provide a forum and encourage questions and the exchange of ideas.